dsondak/pychemkin/README.md

   - User can add their own integrator
 6. Contains an implementation of the energy equation
   - Formulated in terms of the temperature of the mixture
 7. Flexible visualizations
 8. Consistency checks on units
 9. Reactions specified through .xml input file.
+10. Derivatives wrt state.
+  - Try to use automatic differentiation packages?

 ## Milestones
 * March 1